 Prior to returning to school, students are advised to ensure that they are up to date with their immunizations.
 The immunization requirements for the 2020-2021 school year have changed.
 All students are now required to be vaccinated against influenza.
+The deadline originally on 12/31/2020 has been extended until 02/28/2021.
 This will be critical during the pandemic as it will reduce the impact of COVID 19 which is also a respiratory illness.
 Vaccination for influenza will also aid in the protection of vulnerable populations and decrease the burden on the healthcare system.

 For questions and concerns, please do not hesitate to contact your school nurse.